 I am compelled to represent the beauty I see from a place of joy, not from a place of pain or catharsis.
 My goal is to try to capture and represent the emotion that comes from witnessing nature’s bounty.
 I’m a landscape painter working with water imagery of the Pacific Northwest.
 My landscape paintings are an expression of my desire to convey the dreamlike experience of rowing, something I have almost two decades of doing myself.
 I tell that story using the language of impressionism but with the addition of an in-focus element for the viewer to relate to – a bridge, a marina, a building – to provide an anchor to the dreamscape.

-My paintings pay particular attention to pre-dawn and early morning light and the vibrance they offer the eye.
-These moments are especially interesting to me because they are ever changing, only lasting moments.
-I’m attracted to the GLOW of the sun vibrating with the horizon in landscape.
-I started painted waterscapes when I was rowing at the University of Oregon and getting my painting B.F.A. fifteen years ago but in the last year a common thread of the sun’s glow has become obvious in my work.
-The glow is found peaking through bridges and dancing on the water but always drawing you into the depth of horizon and spitting you back out to the edges of the painting with its overwhelming presence and sometimes pure brightness.
-From the opposite end of a room from the corner of the eye it rises above.
+Currently, my paintings pay particular attention to pre-dawn and early morning light and the vibrance they offer the eye.
+These moments are especially interesting to me because they are ever changing and fleeting.
+I’m attracted to the GLOW of the sun vibrating with the horizon in landscapes.
+In addition, I’ll often use the architectural elements of bridges to further direct the eye towards this center glow.
+The glow is found peeking through bridges and dancing on the water but always drawing you into the depth of the horizon, that infinity of the sun.

 To inquire about artwork: